-- 1. Should the Council continue working toward the goal of adopting quantitative biological objectives as described here into the Fish and Wildlife Program through a program amendment process under Section 4(h) of the Northwest Power Act? - 2.
+- 1. Should the Council continue working toward the goal of adopting quantitative biological objectives as described here into the fish and wildlife program through an amendment process under Section 4(h) of the Northwest Power Act? - 2.
 Is the premise correct that the effort to add biological objectives of this type and scale to the program is likely to be successful only if the Council and its regional partners first complete the technical preparation described here? - 3.
 More precisely, would the proposed amendment process to add biological objectives to the program benefit from waiting until the products are available from the NOAA Hatchery Review and the NOAA Technical Recovery Team and recovery planning efforts, even if that means a delay until 2008 in the amendment process? - 4.
 Is there a different approach and schedule that makes more sense for the Council to pursue to add objectives of this type to the program? - 5.
 On what basis could the Council pursue objectives if it proceeded without completing the technical work described here?

-How to Provide Comment
+How to provide comment

-Please submit written comments by \\\\\, 2006, to Doug Marker, Fish and Wildlife Director, Northwest Power and Conservation Council, 851 SW Sixth Avenue, Suite 1100, Portland, Oregon, 97204, or by e-mail at comments@nwcouncil.org.
-The Council will make an opportunity available to present oral comments at the Council's meeting in \\\\\ on \\\\\, 2006.
-The Council staff also plans to schedule a number of staff consultations on this topic with interested parties.
+Please submit written comments by October 31, 2006, to Lynn Palensky, Fish and Wildlife Division, Northwest Power and Conservation Council, 851 SW Sixth Avenue, Suite 1100, Portland, Oregon, 97204, or by e-mail at comments@nwcouncil.org.
+Please reference document 2006-15.